 This command will create a package named fabcar.tar.gz in your current directory.
 The --lang flag is used to specify the chaincode language and the --path flag provides the location of your smart contract code.
-The --label flag is used to specify a chaincode label that will identity your chaincode after it is installed.
-It is recommended that your label include the chaincode name and version.
+The --label

 Now that we created the chaincode package, we can install the chaincode on the peers of the test network.